 When operating the LC PHY with multiple optical TX antennas in the LC HE PHY mode, the LC PHY TX shall use the procedures defined in 27.3 (HE PHY), where NTX transmit chains in the HE PHY shall be connected to NTX LC optical TX antennas.
 The LC HE PHY mode shall support the same maximum number of LC optical antennas as the maximum number of antennas supported by the HE PHY.

-When the LC PHY uses multiple transmit chains and multiple receive chains, the number of transmit chains NTX is the same as the number of LC optical TX antennas and the number of receive chains NRX is the same as the number of LC optical RX antennas. (approved resolution for i-18 is to delete)
+(approved resolution for i-18 is to delete)

 TGbb editor: insert a new subclause after 32.3.5 as follows: